 DevelopSpace.net is hosted by Develop Space Initiative, Inc., a non-profit, 501(c)3 tax-exempt corporation.
 Donations are tax deductible in the United States.
 See IRS website for EIN: 83-0480844 confirming our Public Charity status.

-You can donate to DevelopSpace online via PayPal.
-For information on additional ways to donate to DevelopSpace, or for questions or comments not covered elsewhere on this website, please contact email@example.com
+To support us, you can donate to DevelopSpace online via PayPal; you can also designate DevelopSpace while you shop via the AmazonSmile program and Amazon will donate 0.5% of eligible purchases.
+For information on additional ways to donate to DevelopSpace, or for questions or comments not covered elsewhere on this website, please contact firstname.lastname@example.org

 Officers and Directors